 Hello!
 My name is Joey Kendrick, and I am a composer.
-I am also a very cool and interesting guy!
+I’m also a very cool and interesting guy.

 I grew up in Kansas City, then I went to school at Indiana University and William Paterson University.
 Now I live in New York City, where I participate in the BMI Jazz Composers Workshop.

-I’ve studied with a lot of great musicians and composers who helped me become as cool as I am today.
-In no particular order (except alphabetical), they include Darcy James Argue, David Baker, Cecil Bridgewater, Andy Farber, Alan Ferber, Pat Harbison, Pete McGuinness, Jim McNeely, Kevin Norton, Rich Perry, and Brent Wallarab.
+I’ve studied with a lot of great musicians and composers including Darcy James Argue, Alan Ferber, Pete McGuinness, Jim McNeely, Kevin Norton, and Rich Perry.

 I have composed and arranged pieces of music to feature a lot of really good improvisors (sometimes because they asked me to, sometimes because I wanted to) including Ingrid Jensen, Rich Perry, Jamey Aebersold, and Pat Harbison.